 The fungus overwinters in mummified fruit on the ground.
-In spring, the mummies form cup or globe-shaped structures called apothecia.
+In spring, the mummies form cup-shaped structures called apothecia.
 Apothecia produce spores that infect young tissue and cause rapid wilting.
 This is called leaf and twig blight, or shoot blight.
 These symptoms are difficult to distinguish from frost injury or Botrytis shoot blight.
 These first infections form more spores, which are spread by rain, wind and bees to blossoms and other young tissue.
 The fungus then infects and invades developing fruit.
 Infected fruit become malformed and turn salmon-colored or grey by midsummer.
 By fall, these fruit drop to the ground where they turn to mummies, ready to produce apothecia the next spring.

 Management: Cultural controls can be used to reduce inoculum levels.
 In very small plantings, infected fruit can be hand-picked or mummies can be raked up and removed.
 On a larger scale, mummies can be buried by covering with a new layer of mulch at least 2” thick.
 Combining cultivation between rows with an application of 50% urea prills in the spring can also destroy mummies.
-The cultivation should be done just as apothecia start to emerge in the spring, but not before bud-break in the blueberry bushes.
+The cultivation should be done just as apothecia start to emerge in the spring, but not before blueberry bud-break.
 Urea should not be applied to areas where there is standing water, as this may cause fertilizer burn.
-Apply urea to drier parts of the field and go back to the wet areas later.
+Apply urea to drier parts of the field and go back to the wetter areas later.

 Cultivars differ in susceptibility to both phases of mummyberry infection: shoot blight and fruit infection.
 Those that are most resistant to the shoot blighting phase of the disease include Bluejay, Darrow, Duke, Elliot, and Toro.
 Cultivars that appear to be the most susceptible are Bluegold, Blueray, Coville, Legacy, Northblue, Northsky, Patriot, and Sierra.
 Cultivars that are consistently resistant to the fruit infection phase include Northsky, Reka, Northblue, Bluegold, Bluejay, Weymouth, and Patriot.
 Those that are highly susceptible include Berkley, Herbert, Lateblue, Bluehaven, Elliot and Elizabeth and Blueray.
 Resistance to fruit infection appears to be unrelated to resistance to shoot blight, and weather factors can also affect cultivar response to the disease.